jordanpotti/jordanpotti.github.io/README.md

   </p>
 </h1>

+-- Change Index to static page
+-- Make home another page like all posts or something

 Reverie is a [Jekyll](https://jekyllrb.com/)-powered theme which is simple and opinionated.
 It's actually a fork of [jekyll-now](https://github.com/barryclark/jekyll-now) with some additional features and personal touches which I've implemented to suit my needs for my blog.

 > [Theme demo](https://www.amitmerchant.com/reverie/introducing-reverie-jekyll-theme/)